 Join a study group.
 Everything we do is open to all.
 Bring an open mind, your curiosity, and your questions.
 We’ll never ask you to check your brain at the door.
 Our desire is to create multiple diverse opportunities for all people to learn and grow in a variety of ways.
 Adult education and spiritual formation opportunities are a core ministry and we do them well.

 Stop by an event.
 Bring your kids to our Bee Festival in the Spring or Noah’s Ark Celebration in the Fall.
 Stop by our annual Tag Sale or Service Auction, or come to a concert or conference.
 It’s a nice way to see other facets of our church’s life.

 Contact our minister.
-Send him an email or give him a call.
-Seriously.
-He would be more than happy to meet for coffee, hear about your spiritual journey, answer any questions you might have, be a general resource, and see how our church might be of help to you on your journey.
+Send an email or give a call.
+He can meet you for coffee, hear about your spiritual journey, answer any questions you might have, be a general resource, and see how our church might be of help to you on your journey.